-West has an easy lead of the ◆K and we realise it's time to Count and Plan.
+West has an easy lead of the ◆K and we realize it's time to Count and Plan.

 [By the way.
 Why not lead a Club from West?
-Well, we have bid them as South and, anyway, the Diamonds are really powerful.
-By leading the K West knows he will have four tricks set up in good time (three Diamonds and a Heart) whereas leading Clubs looks to be - to say the least - a slow process].
+Well, we have bid them as South (all right, we might only have three but the odds are that we'll have more) and the Diamonds are really powerful.
+By leading the •K West knows he will have four tricks set up in good time (three Diamonds and a Heart) whereas leading Clubs looks to be - to say the least - a slow process].